Entertainment News Roundup: Florence Pugh encounters conflict and constraint in ‘The Wonder’; Kanye West's Twitter, Instagram accounts restricted after anti-Semitic posts and more | Entertainment

 Kanye West's Twitter, Instagram accounts restricted after anti-Semitic posts

-Kanye West's Twitter and Instagram accounts were restricted over the weekend, with the social media platforms saying they removed the rapper's posts after online users condemned them as anti-Semitic.
-He was first locked out of his Instagram by Facebook parent Meta Platforms Inc on Friday after which he took to Twitter, where he tweeted on Saturday for the first time in two years.
+Kanye West's accounts on Twitter and Instagram were restricted over the weekend, with the social media platforms saying they removed posts by the rapper that online users condemned as anti-Semitic.
+West, who legally changed his name to simply Ye last year, was locked out of his Instagram by Facebook parent Meta Platforms Inc on Friday.
+He then moved to Twitter, posting on Saturday for the first time in two years.

+Jessica Chastain, Eddie Redmayne tell serial killer story in 'The Good Nurse'

+The true story of a male nurse who murdered up to hundreds of patients in U.S. hospitals by secretly administering drug overdoses is brought to the screen by an all-star team of filmmakers in "The Good Nurse".
+Based on a book of the same name, "The Good Nurse" centers around ICU nurse Amy Loughren who in 2003 helped uncover the murders committed by her colleague and friend Charles Cullen.

 (With inputs from agencies.)